-Before joining Wageningen, she worked at the Centre for International Conflict – Analysis and Management (CICAM) of the Nijmegen School of Management, Radboud University and as a postdoctoral research fellow at the German Institute of Global and Area Studies (Institute of African Affairs) (GIGA) in Hamburg, Germany.
-Prior to starting her Ph.D. research at the African Studies Centre in Leiden, she worked in Senegal with the development organization Enda Diapol.
+I have a background in development sociology and a Ph.D. degree from Wageningen University (2012).
+Before joining Wageningen, I worked at the Centre for International Conflict – Analysis and Management (CICAM) of the Nijmegen School of Management, Radboud University and as a postdoctoral research fellow at the German Institute of Global and Area Studies (Institute of African Affairs) (GIGA) in Hamburg, Germany.
+Prior to starting my Ph.D. research at the African Studies Centre in Leiden, I worked in Dakar, Senegal with the development organization Enda Diapol.